Fasci Siciliani: The role of women

 The authorities watched the Fasci closely and in a report to the government in Rome noticed that the female Fasci in Piana, Belmonte Mezzagno and San Giuseppe Jato should be considered as dangerous.
-The women had developed "highly successful propaganda activities and revolutionary agendas, through which they exercised considerable influence on the other fasci in the region."
+The women had developed "highly successful propaganda activities and revolutionary agendas, through which they exercised considerable influence on the other Fasci in the region".

 Mafia involvement

 Some historians emphasize that the leagues were engaged in class struggle against a coalition of landowners and mafiosi and ignore evidence of strategic alliances between the Fasci and the Mafia.

-The leagues were not only led by socialists and anarchists; some were run by local gentry and mafiosi.
+Although the authorities greatly exaggerated the criminal tendencies of Fasci leaders and the role of popular violence to justify the suppression of the movement, some local Fasci were in fact under the influence of mafiosi, who were exploiting the unrest for their own gain.
 The Mafia bosses Vito Cascioferro and Nunzio Giaimo led the Fasci in Bisacquino in alliance with Verro.
 The Mafia was sometimes needed to enforce flying pickets with credible threats of violence and to make the strike costly to landowners by destroying their property.

+According to historian Salvatore Lupo, there was no absolute ideological incompatibility or full mutual exclusion between the Fasci and the Mafia as forms of social rebellion, often based on the same social groups but representing different models of social mobility.
+Although, many of the Fasci denied membership to individuals responsible for public scandal, convicts, or mafiosi, the door was not closed for those that the socialist newspaper L'Avanti! described as "a Mafia faithful to its generous origins, rooted in a legitimate rebellion against all forms of arrogance."